 Keymaps are important in layers using KVA oscillators, even though their samples are not usually heard in these layers (see the note below for exceptions).
 Keymap selection is important because the maximum amplitude set for each key in the keymap is applied to the oscillator.
 For most uses of KVA oscillators, users will want to use the 999 Silence keymap because each key in the keymap is set to the same maximum amplitude, unlike many instrument keymaps.
 The 999 Silence keymap ensures uniform amplitude behavior of an oscillator, and with the amplitude envelope set to user mode, users can easily shape all aspects of an oscillator's amplitude.
 The K2088/61 also has the ability to apply natural amplitude envelopes to oscillators.
 With an amplitude envelope set to natural mode, each oscillator note takes on the amplitude qualities of each sample in a keymap (with each note relative to sample key placement).
 Each sample in a keymap has a natural envelope that was created during it's original development process.
-Natural envelopes have much more detail than what is possible to create with the user amplitude envelopes.
+Natural envelopes have much more detail than what is possible to create with the user amplitude envelope, and they are useful when trying to mimic specific instrument amplitude envelopes.
 When using this technique, remember that the maximum amplitude of each key is set by the current keymap.
 You can still control the overall parameters of a natural envelope by using the AMP ENV page.